walkero-gr/quicktabs/README.txt

 takes 3 parameters:
 $name - the name of an existing Quicktabs instance (i.e. existing in the database or in code), or a new name if creating an instance from scratch
-$overrides - an array of options to override the settings for the existing instance, or the default settings if creating an instance from scratch
+$overrides - an array of options to override the settings for the existing instance, or to override the default settings if creating an instance from scratch
 $custom_tabs - an array of tab content arrays.
 A very basic tab content array would be array('title' => 'My Custom Tab', 'contents' => 'Some text').
 One example of where this might prove useful is in a hook_page_alter implementation,